 Our cord blood banking network is the largest in China.
 The aggregate number of births in our operating regions including Beijing, Guangdong and Zhejiang was estimated to be over 1.9 million in 2015, accounting for approximately 45% of the total newborn population in the seven provinces and municipalities that have been authorized or issued cord blood banking licenses to date, according to the China Statistical Yearbook 2016.
 We believe our leading market position and track record of growing our subscriber base positions us well to continue to expand our presence in China.
 According to the China Statistical Yearbook 2016, the nation has a newborn population of approximately 16.6 million in 2015; and according to the CIA World Factbook, China had the second largest newborn population in the world.
 Cord blood banking as a precautionary healthcare measure is still a relatively new concept in China, with penetration rates that we estimate to be less than 1% of China's overall newborn population.
-The estimated penetration rate in our operating regions is approximately 3%, 3% and 3% for the fiscal years ended March 31, 2014, 2015 and 2016 (based on the number of new subscriber sign-ups for the fiscal years ended March 31, 2014, 2015 and 2016 (based on the number of new subscriber sign-ups for the fiscal years ended March 31, 2014, 2015 and 2016 divided by the number of newborns of calendar years ended December 31, 2013, 2014 and 2015 according to the China Statistical Yearbook).
+The estimated penetration rate in our operating regions is approximately 3%, 3% and 3% for the fiscal years ended March 31, 2014, 2015 and 2016 (based on the number of new subscriber sign-ups for the fiscal years ended March 31, 2014 and 2016 divided by the number of newborns of calendar years ended December 31, 2013, 2014 and 2015 according to the China Statistical Yearbook).
 We expect the demand for cord blood banking services will continue to grow due to factors such as rapidly rising disposable income in the PRC and increasing public awareness of the benefits of cord blood and hematopoietic stem cell related therapies.